Emergency Dentistry Powell

 Keep in Mind That Every Dental Emergency is Different

 Should you experience a dental emergency, don’t sit back and wonder if it’s worth the time and money to see an expert.
-In most cases, these visits are relatively inexpensive, but it isn’t until we are able to examine your oral cavity and determine the severity of the problem and which method of treatment will alleviate your current symptoms and leave you with a healthier, fully intact smile.
+In most cases, these visits are relatively inexpensive, but we won’t know for sure until we’ve examined your smile.
+Depending on your case, the most common treatment options include:

-• Dental crowns
+- Dental crowns

-• Tooth extractions
+- Tooth extractions

-• Root canal therapy
+- Root canal therapy

-• TMJ treatment
+- TMJ treatment

-We know a sudden need for an emergency dentist in Powell can leave you feeling panicked and worried that you’ll be spending money you may not have readily available, but rest assured, our team at Powell Dental Group will go over the recommend treatment plan and estimated costs so that you are fully aware and better prepared.
+We know a sudden need for an emergency dentist in Powell can leave you feeling panicked and worried that you’ll be spending money you may not have readily available, but rest assured, our team at Powell Dental Group will go over the recommended treatment plan and estimated costs so that you are fully aware and better prepared.

 Taking Care of Your Smile Can Save You Money

 Maintaining good oral hygiene is crucial if you want your smile to look and feel its best.
 But it’s also vital if you want to prevent dental emergencies.
-Although you may accidentally break a tooth while riding your bike or falling during an afternoon run, most injuries occur because of poor oral health.
+Although you may accidentally break or lose a tooth, most injuries occur because of poor oral health.
+If you notice a toothache developing, don’t wait to seek care.
+The sooner you have it treated, the greater your chances of avoiding more serious, complex, and costly restorative treatment down the road.

 Will Dental Insurance Cover Dental Emergencies?